realBJ-dot/CS598_fuzz4all/README.md

 ## 🐛 Bugs Found

-We have included a complete list of bugs found by `Fuzz4All` under `bugs/` folder.
+We have included our execution results in hermes_fuzz_executed and v8_fuzz_executed directories.

 ## 📝 Citation